wchuhao/wchuhao.github.io/README.md

 **Q:** How do I see my resume if I don't want it as my homepage **A:** If you did not want your resume as the homepage add ```/RESUMENAME``` to the end of the URL, replacing RESUMENAME with the name of your resume file.

-**Q:** Why is my theme not applying to my site?
-**A:** The theme is not applying to your site likly because of path issues.
-To ensure that the paths are correct, be sure to add ```baseurl: /repo-name``` to your _config.yml file as stated in step 2.16.
-Repo-name is the name of your repository.